Stash spot or safe house

 Examples of safe houses include:

-If an adversary finds out about a stash spot or safe house, they can start monitoring it in order to identify you when you access it, as has happened in Italy, where motion-activated hunting cameras were installed to monitor a forest stash spot[1].
+If an adversary finds out about a stash spot or safe house, they can start monitoring it in order to identify you when you access it, as has happened in Italy where motion-activated cameras were installed to monitor a forest stash spot[1].
 Because of this, when accessing a stash spot or safe house, you can:

 Techniques addressed by this mitigation